Joe Murphy, President

 Kelly Nowlin, Executive Director

 Kelly has been executive director of CUTC since October 2015.
 She discovered her passion for community theatre in 2012 while serving as president for the Monticello Theatre Association.
 She enjoys acting and has been in several shows most recently Hallelujah Girls, and 12 Angry Women.
 She was recognized at the 2017 AACT Regional Festival with an award for outstanding performance in a featured role for her monologue in Love, Loss and What I Wore.
 Kelly loves how theatre enriches the lives of those involved and believes there should be a place for everyone in community theater.
 She is most proud of helping to bring The Penguin Project to our area in 2016.
-Kelly is married to husband Ted and they have twin sons who are currently seniors at Monticello High School.
+Kelly is married to husband Ted and they have twin sons who are currently sophomores at Illinois State University.
 The entire family is active in community theatre!